cloudposse/atmos/README.md

 Note that the name of the CLI executable is configurable.

-In the [Dockerfile](example/Dockerfile) for the example, we've chosen the name `opsctl`, but it could be any name you want, for example
+In the [Dockerfile](example/Dockerfile) for the example, we've chosen the name `atmos`, but it could be any name you want, for example
-`ops`, `cli`, `ops-exe`, etc. The name of the CLI executable is configured using `ARG CLI_NAME=opsctl` in the Dockerfile.
+`ops`, `cli`, `ops-exe`, etc. The name of the CLI executable is configured using `ARG CLI_NAME=atmos` in the Dockerfile.

-After the container starts, run `opsctl help` to see the available commands and available flags.
+After the container starts, run `atmos help` to see the available commands and available flags.

 __NOTE:__ We use the Cloud Posse [geodesic](https://github.com/cloudposse/geodesic) image as the base image for the container.
 This is not strictly a requirement, but our base image ships with all the standard tools for cloud automation that we depend on (e.g. `terraform`, `helm`, `helmfile`, etc).